planetis-m/fuzz-experiments/tasks.md

 - [ ] Work on two prototypes, one with 'recombine' + mutate other with merge + combine + mutate (low priority)
 - [ ] Experiment with the idea of trying to mutate everything at once.
 - [ ] Needs to check how size hints are used in LPM in sampling mutations (high priority) 11/8
+- [ ] Investigate how easy it would be to add a single custom pragma "userMax".
+- [ ] Could port the graph example to LPM to find out how it compares.